 The brain naturally interprets sounds as alerts.
 When there is ringing in the ear, it is only natural to perceive danger and to experience a level of stress and anxiety.
 Meditation, however, can help train the mind to be less reactive to tinnitus, so you can remain calm while experiencing symptoms.

 The U.S. Mindfulness-Based Tinnitus Stress Reduction Organization shows that treating tinnitus with meditation can yield positive results.
 Led by Jennifer Gans, PsyD, the organisation uses the basics of Jon Kabat Zinn’s Mindfulness-Based Stress Reduction course and applies those same theories of mindfulness meditation for tinnitus relief.

-In one study, 25 patients with chronic tinnitus were taught the Mindfulness-Based Tinnitus Stress Reduction practice, which combines mindfulness with Cognitive Behavioural Therapy (CBT).
+In one study, 25 patients with chronic tinnitus were taught Mindfulness-Based Tinnitus Stress Reduction, which combines mindfulness with Cognitive Behavioural Therapy (CBT).
 6 months later 80% of participants observed significant improvement in symptoms.

 You can’t cure tinnitus with meditation.
 But you can achieve tinnitus habituation.